-HUD may award a PHA funding, and/or designate assistance, for a specified category of families on the waiting list.
-The PHA must use this funding only to assist the families within the specified category.
+HUD may award HACA funding, and/or designate assistance, for a specified category of families on the waiting list.
+HACA must use this funding only to assist the families within the specified category.
 In order to assist families within a targeted funding category, the PHA may skip families that do not qualify within the targeted funding category.